-Let me get right to the point – Photography curators and editors refuse to acknowledge, examine and critically analyse the fundamental and at times definitive influences that the institutions of production have on the kinds of war photographs that are made, and the perspectives that are adopted in them.
-There seems to be a collusion between these ‘gatekeepers’ of the craft, to never raise the question about the publications the war photographer was on assignment for, the editorial prejudices of that publication, the proclivities and prejudices of the market into which the particular war photographer was aiming her work at, and the broader political and cultural baggage which the photographer carried with her to the work.
+Let me get right to the point – Photography curators and editors refuse to acknowledge, examine and critically analyse the fundamental and at times definitive influences that the institutions of image production and distribution (newspapers, magazine, galleries, digital news outlets etc.) have on the kinds of war photographs that are made, and the political angles and perspectives that are adopted in them.
+There seems to be a collusion between these ‘gatekeepers’ of the craft, to never raise questions about the corporate publications the war photographer was on assignment for, the editorial prejudices of that publication, the proclivities and prejudices of the market into which the particular war photographer was aiming her work at, and the broader political and cultural baggage which the photographer carried with her to the work.

 This fact was yet again bought to my attention because of the new exhibition that so many people are talking about – WAR/PHOTOGRAPHY – Images of Armed Conflict and Its Aftermath at the Museum of Fine Arts in Houston.
 A piece in the Financial Times replicates the exhibition catalogue’s introductory pages where the curator Anne Wilkes Tucker states that during the process of editing the exhibition…

 The photographs came first in the process of shaping this project.
 More than two thousand images were evaluated in detail before the final edit.
 Each picture’s capacity to mentally and emotionally engage viewers’ interests and to provoke questions was always paramount.
 Who made the picture, for what purpose, and from what point of view?
 When and where?
 What is the purported subject?
 What thoughts and feelings does it evoke?